 For many, many, many, many, many, many years, you have been part of an elite team of bipedal hominids as crew on our beautiful, incredibly complex Spaceship Earth.
 Flying at over 490,000 MPH around the galactic center, the Earth offers incredible views of our celestial neighbors, provides us with water, energy, and can operate for millennia.
-In other words, good news: It's time to celebrate!
+In other words: It's time to celebrate!

 Co-Founder of Yuri’s Night